Aashmeet/ml-end-to-end-workshop/README.md

   Once you get the inference from the Sagemaker endpoint ,you have successfully built an end-to-end use case to build a machine learning solution for a business problem .

+## Cleaning up your AWS environment

+When you are done with this lab, make sure to delete your Amazon SageMaker endpoint to avoid incurring unexpected costs.
+You can do this from the console by going to Services, Amazon SageMaker, Inference, and Endpoints.
+Choose the endpoint created under Endpoints.
+In the upper-right, choose Delete.
+This will remove the endpoint from your AWS account.
+You will also want to make sure to stop your Notebook instance.

+A more extensive cleanup can be done from your Notebook instance by running the code cell labeled Environment cleanup.

 ## Optional Part - Integration with Code Pipeline